spacebabies/uniformity/README.md

 Imagine you want to use the fictional external service `Space Babies`.
 Run this command:

 ```
-rails generate uniformity:space_babies
+rails generate uniformity:engine space_babies
 ```

-Put all the code using this service in the `engines/space_babies` directory.
+It generates a shiny new Rails Engine in the `engines` directory and hooks it up to the main app.
+Put all the code pertaining to this service in the engine.
 Use any Rails design pattern you need.
 A few empty classes using the correct namespace are generated for you as a starting point.

 ### Dependencies